Philipsburg - Scenic View

 Seasonal Activities & Local Events

-• Spring/Summer: As the snow melts and wildflowers carpet the mountainsides, Phillipsburg bursts into life.
+• Spring/Summer: As the snow melts and wildflowers carpet the mountainsides, Philipsburg bursts into life.
 Embark on thrilling fly-fishing expeditions on Rock Creek or the Clark Fork River, hike or mountain bike through the awakening trails of the Pintler Wilderness, or enjoy boating and camping at the scenic Georgetown Lake.
 Summer also brings vibrant community events, including outdoor concerts and local festivals that showcase the town's lively spirit.
 The long, sunlit days are perfect for sapphire mining adventures and exploring the historic downtown.

 • Fall/Winter: Autumn transforms the landscape into a blaze of color, offering breathtaking scenic drives along the Pintler Scenic Loop and crisp, invigorating hikes.
-As winter blankets the region, Phillipsburg becomes a gateway to snowy adventures.
+As winter blankets the region, Philipsburg becomes a gateway to snowy adventures.
 Hit the slopes at Discovery Ski Area for exhilarating downhill skiing and snowboarding, or explore the serene backcountry on cross-country skis or snowshoes.
 Snowmobiling is another popular way to experience the winter wonderland.
 The holiday season brings a special charm, with events like the Yule Night Light Parade creating a festive atmosphere.

-• Annual Events: Phillipsburg hosts a variety of beloved annual events that draw visitors and locals alike.
+• Annual Events: Philipsburg hosts a variety of beloved annual events that draw visitors and locals alike.
 Keep an eye out for the Philipsburg Summer Concert series, the Blues, Brews, and Barbecue festival for a taste of local flavors and sounds, and various holiday celebrations that light up the historic streets.
-These events are fantastic opportunities to immerse yourself in the local culture and experience the adventurous, welcoming heart of Phillipsburg.
+These events are fantastic opportunities to immerse yourself in the local culture and experience the adventurous, welcoming heart of Philipsburg.

 --